ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 ```

 # get the latest taskexecution shared code from github
+git submodule init
 git submodule update --remote
 git submodule sync

+# setup pipenv
+# this works for Powershell, if you are using a different shell, set the environment variable accordingly:
+$Env:PIPENV_VENV_IN_PROJECT="true"
+pipenv install --dev

 cd infrastructure
 # you'll need to init whenever you add new providers in terraform
 # if prompted to migrate all workspaces to S3 then respond with 'yes'